-The most important thing to understand is that each state has its own laws regarding running a tattoo and body piercing shop, and those laws can be wildly different depending on which area of the country you’re in.
+The most important thing to understand is that each state has its own laws regarding running a body piercing shop and/or tattoo parlor, and those laws can be wildly different depending on which area of the country you’re in.
 Therefore, if you really want to run the most successful business possible, there are a few key things you’ll need to keep in mind to avoid a tattoo lawsuit.

 Avoid a Tattoo Lawsuit By Staying in the Know